jledun/webRadioPlayer/README.md

 * nodejs + npm
 * mplayer

-and everything to get some sound on your client
+and everything to get some sound on your client.

 ## run application